-Community Allocation: Council resolved that a uniform (harmonised) Targeted Fixed Rate across all supply areas in the district and assessed on each separately used or inhabited part of a rating unit, would be the most efficient, effective and transparently lawful method for funding this allocation,
+Community Allocation: In the previous 10YP, Council resolved that a uniform (harmonised) Targeted Fixed Rate across all supply areas in the district and assessed on each separately used or inhabited part of a rating unit, would be the most efficient, effective and transparently lawful method for funding this allocation,

-This approach is a change from Council's previous community allocation approach, and moves to a district-wide uniform rate for water supply.
-For implementation, Council intends to transition this change to uniform TFR across the District over a period of 4 years (starting from 2018/19).
+Due to affordability considerations and uncertainty around future ownership of water supply assets, Council intends to pause the current transition to full harmonisation in the first three years of the plan.
+The activity is forecast to be fully harmonised in year 4 (2024/25).
 Within a water supply area, the TFR will be differentiated for properties that are connected or have the ability to connect (serviceable).